pldmgg/misc-powershell/README.md

 This script/function depends on the PSPKI Module found here: http://pspki.codeplex.com/

 For more details, see the SYNOPSIS and DESCRIPTION sections within the script itself.

+2) Get-AllDiskInfo.ps1

+SYNOPSIS

+This script/function attempts to provide all disk information for the localhost in a way that ties Disk, Partition, and Volume information together ***in one output***.

+DESCRIPTION

+At first glance, it may seem that more recent PowerShell cmdlets (and even just diskpart) already fulfill this need.
+However, all newer PowerShell cmdlets that I have explored fail to tie Disk, Partition, and Volume information together ***in the same output***

+This script/function also provides the ability to create hashtables and PSObjects based on Disk/Partition for easier extensibility.

+This script/function is compatible with ***all*** versions of PowerShell, since, ultimately, it is all based on diskpart output.

+3) Generate-EncryptedPwdFile.ps1

+SYNOPSIS

+This script/function prompts the user for a password, which is then encrypted via a certificate (in .pfx format), converted to base64, and then written to a file on the filesystem in a location provided by the user.

+The resulting file containing the encrypted password can be decrypted using the Decrypt-EncryptedPwdFile.ps1 script/function in this repository.

+4) Decrypt-EncryptedPwdFile.ps1

+SYNOPSIS

+This script/function will decrypt an encrypted password written using the Generate-EncryptedPwdFile.ps1 script/function in this repository.

+WARNING: The decrypted password will be written to STDOUT.